 Conclusion

 If you are wondering when crypto will rise or fall, charts can help you form a probability-based view, not a guarantee.
-Traders typically look for confluence—such as trend direction, support and resistance reactions, volume confirmation, and indicator signals (for example, RSI, MACD, or moving-average crossovers)—while keeping in mind that unexpected news, macro moves, liquidation events, and exchange-specific liquidity can override even clean setups.
+Traders typically look for confluence—such as trend direction, support and resistance reactions, volume confirmation, and indicator signals (for example, RSI, MACD, or moving-average behavior)—while keeping in mind that unexpected news, macro moves, liquidation events, and exchange-specific liquidity can override even clean setups.

 Chart-based trading also has real risks and limitations.
 Technical signals can lag, markets can whip back and forth and trigger false breakouts, and low-liquidity conditions can distort patterns and indicators.
 It is also easy to overfit a strategy to past price action or to ignore broader context like fundamentals, sentiment, and changing market structure.